 PEFC Poland

 The Polish Forest Certification System was endorsed in 2008 and re-endorsed in 2015.
-The latest system is under assessment.
+The system maintained its endorsement in February 2024.

 Endorsement milestones